Sea-Snell/170project/README.md

 Ok so to run this just do:

 python solver.py path-to-inputs path-to-outputs temperary-team-name

-For example you could run
+For example you could run:

 python solver.py inputs/ master_outputs4/ all_my_homies_hate_dino_nuggets_2.0